1600 Penn

 1600 Penn is an American television sitcom about a dysfunctional family living in the White House.
 The series stars Jenna Elfman, Bill Pullman, and Josh Gad.
 Gad, along with Jason Winer and Jon Lovett jointly created the central characters (the Gilchrist family).
 NBC placed a series order in May 2012.
 The series aired as a mid-season replacement from December 17, 2012, to March 28, 2013.
-Critics largely panned the series.
+The series has mixed reviews.
 On May 9, 2013, NBC canceled the series after one season.